 As you might remember from Psychology 101 back in college or from binge-watching Criminal Minds (just me?), psychology is the study of the human mind and psyche.
 It investigates how our thoughts, feelings, and actions inform who we are and how we fit into society.

-What triggers your responses to particular events?
-Why are some behaviors on auto-pilot, while others require some effort?
+What triggers human beings to particular events?
+Why are some human behaviors on auto-pilot while others take an effort?
 What factors contribute to how you act?
-Psychology plays a major role in almost every field, including the SaaS environment.
+Cognitive and behavioral psychology plays a major role in almost every field, including the SaaS environment.
+There is even a research subject called human computer interaction, which looks at how humans interact with technology.

 User psychology is a part of user research that studies how users interact with a products based on beharioval patterns and cognitive biases that can shape the user's experience.